apaz-cli/apaz-cli.github.io/blog/Scaling_To_Unfathomable_Depth.md

 In other words, the variance of our projected gradient has two components to it.
 There is direction sampling variance `∇L(Φ(θ))²`, and data variance, `∇L(Φ(θ,xᵢ))² / B`.
 The batch variance is reducible, whereas the projection variance is not.
 Every time we sample a gaussian `z`, it points in a direction.
 This direction is truly uncorrelated with the direction of the true gradient, it's literally a random gaussian.

 If you want to fix this, you can't just increase the batch size.
-You've gotta get creative.
-Or use SPSA, which we'll get to.
+You have to do something else.
+Which we'll get to.

 I think [MeZO-SVRG](https://arxiv.org/abs/2404.08080) is very interesting in this regard too, although I haven't gotten around yet to reading the paper or trying to combine it with other methods.

-### ZO-Muon

-Yeah, [this totally exists](https://arxiv.org/abs/2602.17155) and it also works.
-I think that's really cool.
-Nesterov momentum also works the way you want it to, as it does not depend on anything but your update, which is to say the pseudograd.
-You can just polar-orthogonalize your `z`, it turns out, and it gets scaled by the `proj_grad` and turns into the update.
-It's great.

-A random thing that I've noticed as I've been doing experiments here.
-Both Muon and LOZO sample `z` differently, and create a `z` with different expected variance.
-If you don't renormalize, your choice of `z` distribution will inadvertently affect your choice of `ε`, potentially screwing your results.
-Polar orthogonalization gives you parameter perturbations with Frobenius norm `‖z‖²_F = r`, LOZO gives `mnr`, and standard Gaussian gives `mn`.
-Where `m` and `n` are the dimensions of the matrix, and `r` is the LoRA rank.

-### Multi-z MeZO, SPSA, and ES
+### Multi-z MeZO, SPSA

 Speaking of multiple `z`s.
 Let's look into what that means for the variance math.
 We just derived that the variance of the projected gradient under MeZO is:
 ```